It all happened back in the Fabulous Fifties. It began in Salty’s all-night restaurant.

 This message was approved by Jesse Jackson, Al Sharpton, Diane Feinstein, Barbara Boxer, Maxine (WaWa) Waters, and Nancy Pelosi.

-Posted by Jack Speer-Williams on April 26, 2017, With 2982 Reads Filed under Corruption, Government & Politics.
+Posted by Jack Speer-Williams on April 26, 2017, With 3039 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.